Buckwheat Crêpes

 To be sure, I refrigerated it overnight :) As you see, this simple trick worked out.
 Please note that once chilled, the batter thickens up a lot, so you will need to add more water.

-Certainly, these Gluten-Free Buckwheat Crêpes are good in many ways.
+Certainly, these Buckwheat Crêpes are good in many ways.
 Try some simple options like butter or sour cream.
 Craving sweet?
 Try adding honey or some fruit and berry preserves (It’s so good with raspberries).
 Would like something elegant?
 Make these BBQ Pulled Chicken Buckwheat Crêpes then.
 Or, alternatively, you can wait until next week because I am showing another way to stuff buckwheat crêpes.
 Ouch, sorry for the spoiler!

 Cheers.